hidehic0/nvim/README.md

-This repository has been moved to the new dotfile repository [new repository](https://github.com/hidehic0/dotfiles)
+This repository has been moved to the new dotfile repository</br>
+[new repository](https://github.com/hidehic0/dotfiles)